What is a Pollinator?

 With an incredible diversity of pollinators right in our Colorado backyards, it’s easy to appreciate the value they bring to our beloved gardens and open spaces.
 While Insecticides, habitat loss, and climate change have caused pollinator populations to decline, increasing nesting habitat and food availability are powerful actions that can boost pollinator densities .
 Whether you want to go all in on an apiary (collection of beehives), create solitary bee house or plant a native pollinator garden, supporting pollinators can be easy and rewarding [15,16]!

 And there’s no better place to learn about pollinators and other invertebrates than Butterfly Pavilion, now connecting with you virtually!
-Visit butterflies.org/virtuallearning for access to free programs for the whole family.
+Visit butterflies.local/virtuallearning for access to free programs for the whole family.